How can you Reduce the Urge to Splurge and Stop Spending?

-1.)
-Know why you spend and fill that void
+1. Know why you Spend and What Void You’re Trying to Fill that void

-I have been an emotional spender.
-When I was a teenager/young adult I had depression.
+Emotions were my leading cause, especially when I was younger.
+In my teens, I had issues with depression and self-esteem so shopping was used as an escape.
 A new outfit made me feel better for a bit.
-It never lasted long and I wanted that feeling as much as I could so every pay day I bought more.
+It never lasted long and I wanted that feeling as much as I could so every payday I bought more.

+Ok, this was more effective before cards were readily available on our phones and cardless cash available through ATM’s.
 When I leave the house I rarely take my purse with me now.
-Usually it’s my phone, keys and headphones in my pocket, nothing else.
+Usually, it’s my phone, keys and headphones in my pocket, nothing else.
 This stops impulse buys because I don’t have the money on me to spend.

 If you know you are likely to spend up a storm online, block the sites for a while.
 Chrome has an extension you can install called Self Control which allows you to block certain websites for however long you choose.
 Sometimes limiting your access is what is needed to stop the spending or reduce the urge.

 How much have you spent unnecessarily in the last week?
 Month?
 Year?
 Add it up, go over your bank statements, look at items around your home and work out how much you have spent on stuff.
-We did this recently and it made us feel sick.
-Our spending wasn’t in ‘stuff’, it was mostly take away food because we were tired and lazy.
+When I did this, I felt sick.

 Now you see all the things you have bought and how much it cost you, sell off anything you aren’t using.
 You’ll quickly see you don’t get back anywhere near what you spent on the items and it is a lot of wasted time and money having bought these items.